SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/SearchBarCornerStyle/SearchBarCornerStyle-Rectangular.md

 ## Overview

-- Specifies a rectangular `SearchBar` with sharp, unrounded edges.
+- Specifies a rectangle `SearchBar` with sharp, unrounded edges.
 - Provides a corner radius of 0.
 - Used with the `searchBarStyle(_:)` modifier or `SearchBarStyle.rectangle`.
 - Suitable for minimalistic or geometric search bar designs.